mooncityorg/pumpfun-bundler/README.md

+# 🚨 SCAMMERS 🚨

+I own all rights to the code floating around and I can prove it all onchain that I own the program address...

+Specifically Bigmovers and lawsuit - he is stole and reselling broken code.
+BE AWARE!!!

+# ⚠️ UNDETECTED ⚠️

 # Pump.Fun Launch Bundle Tool

-# ⚠️UNDETECTED⚠️

 Welcome to **Pump.Fun Launch Bundle Tool** - the ultimate solution for maximizing the potential of your launches on the Solana chain.